 The DCValue class is a simple container that represents a single Dublin Core element, optional qualifier, value and language.
+Note that as of DSpace 1.4 the MetadataValue and associated classes are preferred (see Support for Other Metadata Schemas).
 The other classes starting with DC are utility classes for handling types of data in Dublin Core, such as people's names and dates.
 As supplied, the DSpace registry of elements and qualifiers corresponds to the Library Application Profile for Dublin Core.
 It should be noted that these utility classes assume that the values will be in a certain syntax, which will be true for all data generated within the DSpace system, but since Dublin Core does not always define strict syntax, this may not be true for Dublin Core originating outside DSpace.